seermer/TF2_CNN_modules/README.md

 # TF2_CNN_modules
-some useful CNN blocks and modules implemented in tensorflow2 as a layer class,\
+Implementations of some useful CNN blocks and modules as tensorflow2 keras layers,\
-which means you can use it like any other tf.keras.layers layer in **Sequential or Functional** api!\
+which means you can use these modules/blocks like any other tf.keras.layers layer in **Sequential or Functional** api!\
 checkout demo that uses fewer than 30 lines of code to build a resnet.

+and also implementations of some useful activations that are not available in tensorflow2/tensorflow_addons as tf.function,\
+which means you can use these activations like tf.keras.activations (passing to activation argument or Activation layer),\

 currently implemented:

+## modules/blocks:

 SE module\
 Squeeze-and-Excitation Networks\